Exercise a high degree of caution due to the threat of terrorism and the possibility of violent crime.

 Uzbekistan with a valid Australian driver's licence and an International Driving Permit (IDP).
 You must obtain your IDP before departing Australia.

 Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike or similar vehicle.
-It may not cover you for accidents that occur while using these vehicles.
-Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
+Always wear a helmet.

 Use only registered taxis and limousines, preferably those arranged through your hotel.

 If travelling by bus or rail, check your itinerary carefully as some domestic routes transit through bordering countries.
 If so, make sure you hold an Uzbek multi-entry visa and where relevant, visas for the transit countries.
 Rail travel can be unreliable and dangerous due to criminal activity.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the

 Aviation Safety Network website for information on aviation safety in Uzbekistan.
 More information:

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research laws before travelling, especially for an extended stay.